Melchora Aquino: Death

 She died at her daughter Saturnina's house in Banlat on February 19, 1919, at the age of 107.
+She received full state honors shortly after her death after years of being unnoticed for her efforts in the revolution.
 Her remains were first interred at the Mausoleum of the Veterans of the Revolution at the Manila North Cemetery.
 These were then transferred to the Himlayang Pilipino Memorial Park in Quezon City in 1970 and finally at the Tandang Sora National Shrine in 2012.

 Legacy

 As a token of gratitude, a Quezon City barangay and a road were named after Tandang Sora.
-Her profile was also placed in the Philippines' five-centavo coin from 1967-92.
-She was the first Filipina who appears on a Philippine peso banknote, in this case, a 100-peso bill from the English Series (1951–66).
-Tandang Sora Street in the city of San Francisco, California, USA, is named in her honor.
+Her profile was also placed in the Philippines' five-centavo coin from 1967 to 1994.
+She was the first Filipina who appears on a Philippine peso banknote, in this case, a 100-peso bill from the English Series (1951–1966).
+Tandang Sora Street in the city of San Francisco is named in her honor.

-In 2012, on the celebration of her 200th birthday, the Local Government of Quezon City decided to transfer Tandang Sora's remains from Himlayang Pilipino Memorial Park to the Tandang Sora National Shrine in Quezon City.
-The city government also declared 2012 to be Tandang Sora Year.
+In 2012, on the celebration of her 200th birthday, the Quezon City local government decided to transfer Tandang Sora's remains from Himlayang Pilipino Memorial Park to the Tandang Sora National Shrine.
+They also declared 2012 as be Tandang Sora Year.

-Her descendants carry different surnames, with almost all living in Novaliches and Tandang Sora districts in Quezon City as well as in Guam such as Figueroa, Ramos (her husband’s surname), Geronimo, Eugenio, Cleofas and Apo.
+Her descendants carry different surnames, with almost all living in Novaliches and Tandang Sora districts in Quezon City as well as in Guam such as Figueroa, Ramos (her husband's surname), Geronimo, Eugenio, Cleofas and Apo.